TL;DR

 AI dubbing uses machine learning to replace the original voice in a video with a translated, synthetic voice.
 It often includes syncing the new voice to the speaker's lips for natural delivery.

-AI dubbing focuses on generating translated voices, while AI lip sync tools align those voices with lip movements.
+AI dubbing focuses on generating translated voices.
+AI lip-sync tools align those voices with lip movements.
 The best video dubbing AI tools combine both.

 Can AI dubbing tools translate videos into multiple languages?